 LOCAL DRINK FOR LOCAL EATS

 Not only that, but the Flathead Valley is a regional epicenter of the craft beer, wine, spirits and cider industry.
-The most recent additions, Bias Brewing, Sacred Waters Brewing and Rough Cut Cidery joined what was already a dense concentration of excellent (and in some cases, award-winning) craft beverage producers.
+The most recent additions, Bias Brewing, Sacred Waters Brewing, Rough Cut Cidery and Big Mountain Ciderworks joined what was already a dense concentration of excellent (and in some cases, award-winning) craft beverage producers.
 You can read more about those spots here.

 HARVEST YOUR OWN